OsomePteLtd/principles/src/general.md

    isDiscountAdjustmentDisabled;
    ```

-1. Avoid third-party names of softwares or services in function and component names.
+1. Avoid third-party names of software or services in function and component names.

    ```typescript
    // bad